JuliaLang/www.julialang.org/manual/calling-c-and-fortran-code/index.md

 It is common for C libraries to use this pattern of requiring the caller to allocate memory to be passed to the callee and filled in.
 Allocation of memory from Julia like this is generally accomplished by creating an uninitialized array and passing a pointer to its data to the C function.

-In case of a Fortran function, all inputs must be passed by reference.
+When calling a Fortran function, all inputs must be passed by reference.
+A prefix `&` is used to indicate that a pointer to a scalar argument should be passed instead of the scalar value itself.
 The following example computes a dot product using a BLAS function.

     libBLAS = dlopen("libLAPACK")